-Henry Morgenthau, Jr. (1891–1967) served as United States Secretary of the Treasury in the Roosevelt and Truman administrations from January 1, 1934, until July 22, 1945.
+Henry Morgenthau Jr. (1891–1967) served as secretary of the treasury in the Roosevelt and Truman administrations from January 1, 1934, until July 22, 1945.
 Morgenthau was born into a prominent Jewish family in New York City; his father, Henry Morgenthau Sr., was a prominent real estate investor and diplomat who served as ambassador to the Ottoman Empire.

 Morgenthau was the only Jew in Roosevelt's cabinet.
 While showing some concern for the plight of Germany's Jews, he did not become actively involved in the issue until the late 1930s.
 In 1938, aware that the US immigration quota system was insufficient to accommodate the number of immigrants who wanted to come to the United States, he proposed to Roosevelt that the United States acquire British and French Guiana in order to use these territories as a place of refuge for immigrants from Nazi Germany.
 Roosevelt did not favor that particular proposal; but Morgenthau continued to bring various rescue plans to his attention.